How much does a geothermal heat pump cost?

 |$12,000 – $24,000

 *Prices use the average cost per ton.
 1 ton = 12,000 BTU = 3.5 Kw per hour.

 A geothermal installer designs and sizes the system based on home energy audits, Manual J calculations, and specialized software.

 Ground source heat pump cost

-A geothermal closed-loop system costs $15,000 to $38,000 on average, depending on the loop placement.
-Open-loop systems cost $10,000 to $28,000 on average.
-Installers select a geothermal loop type to suit the climate, soil, available space, and water quality of a well, pond, or lake on the property.
+A geothermal closed-loop system costs $15,000 to $38,000 installed, depending on the loop placement.
+Open-loop systems cost $10,000 to $28,000 installed.
+Contractors select the loop type best suited for the climate, soil, available space, and water quality of a well, pond, or lake on the property.

 *Total installed cost.

-- Closed-loop ground source heat pump systems account for 85% of the installations and include horizontal-in-ground, vertical-in-ground, or water-submerged types.
+Closed-loop ground source heat pump systems account for 85% of installations and include horizontal-in-ground, vertical-in-ground, or water-submerged types.

 Horizontal geothermal ground loop